-An example of the typical testing and reporting required for a family of products is provided in Table 1.
-Specific testing and reporting requirements for each of the technical requirements can be found in the corresponding sections of the policy.
+An example of the typical testing and reporting required under V2.0 for a family of products is provided in Table 1.
+Specific testing and reporting requirements for each of the Technical Requirements can be found in the corresponding sections of the V2.0 policy.

-- As necessary, family groups are further separated into spectral subgroups.
-In general, a Level 2 application with configurations correlated to different spectral distribution variations will be required to report spectral subgroups. - Each family group or spectral subgroup, as applicable, requires testing and reporting for each of the criteria below.
-Descriptions of all the criteria in Table 1 (below) can be found in the guidance section that follows for each family and each spectral subgroup, as applicable.
+- As necessary, family groups are further separated into spectral sub-groups.
+In general, a product family application with configurations correlated to different spectral distribution variations will be required to report spectral sub-groups. - Each family group or spectral sub-group, as applicable, requires testing and reporting for each of the criterion below.
+Descriptions of all the criterion in Table 1 (below) can be found in the guidance section that follows for each family and each spectral sub-group, as applicable.